 Famous for its Out of Bounds (O.B.)– it comes into play on thirteen holes, and internally on three!

 Tom Simpson considered O.B. an essential element in the merit of a course.
 Due to Hoylake's abundance of O.B., he considered it the finest course in England.

 Small berms known as 'Cops' run throughout the course and, in some cases, designate O.O.B.

 When the Open Championship was played here in 2006 and 2014, the 17th, 18th, and 1st holes were played as the opening three, and the 16th as the last.

 The 4th is named 'New'.
 Fred Hawtree designed the 'new' hole in preparation for the 1967 Open.

 The tee shot on 6 plays over a corner of O.B. like a miniature 17 at The Old Course.

-8 through 13 is where you see the majority of HS Colt's work.
+The stretch of holes from 8 through 13 is where you see the majority of Harry Colt's work.

 The truest stretch of seaside links is from 9 through 12.

 The 16th will likely play as the closing hole when The Open returns in 2022.
 Re-live the final fairway walk made by Tiger in 2006 and Rory in 2014.